QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Quick Language-Action Preference Learning

 \section{Quick Language-Action Preference Learning}

-We introduce \textbf{QuickLAP}: \emph{Quick Language-Action Preference learning}, a Bayesian framework that jointly interprets physical and language input to infer user preferences $\theta$ in real time.
-Our approach extends established Bayesian treatments of physical interaction~\cite{bajcsy2017phri} to the multimodal domain through an LLM-mediated language likelihood, achieving both computational tractability and enhanced expressivity.
+QuickLAP is a Bayesian framework that jointly interprets physical and language input to infer user preferences $\theta$ in real time.
+Our approach extends established Bayesian treatments of physical interaction~\cite{bajcsy2017phri} to the multimodal domain through a LM-mediated language likelihood, achieving both computational tractability and enhanced expressivity.
 The core principle of QuickLAP leverages the complementary nature of these feedback types: physical actions demonstrate \emph{what} the user wants through trajectory adjustments, while language clarifies \emph{why} by revealing the intent behind those corrections.
-This joint interpretation allows QuickLAP to achieve rapid preference learning that is both responsive to immediate corrections and grounded in understandable user rationales.
+This interpretation allows QuickLAP to achieve preference learning that is both responsive to immediate corrections and grounded in understandable user rationales.

 Formally, our goal is to compute the posterior distribution over preference parameters $P(\theta \mid \xi_H, \xi_R, l)$ given the robot's proposed trajectory $\xi_R$, the human's corrective trajectory $\xi_H$, and natural language $l$.
 Using Bayes' rule, this posterior becomes $P(\theta \mid \xi_H, \xi_R, l) \propto P(\xi_H, l \mid \xi_R, \theta) P(\theta)$.
 We factorize the joint likelihood into: